Icon of Coil: The Soul is in the Software (2002)

 During their tours, the band found the time to write material for their second album, The Soul is in the Software, which was released in April 2002 and stayed at number one on the DAC for several weeks.
 IOC then performed at two more festivals: The Dark Jubilee Festival in London, and later as the Sunday headliner for Synthpop Goes the World in Toronto, Ontario, Canada.

 Machines Are Us (2004) and Uploaded And Remixed (2004)

 In 2004, their third album, Machines Are Us, was released.
 Icon of Coil then released their remix album Uploaded And Remixed at the tail end of 2004, which featured new mixes of songs from their first two records and two exclusive tracks.

 Present

-Icon of Coil have been reuniting sporadically for live performances.
-They announced at their recent Sydney show that they would be writing new material.

 On August 6, 2012, Icon of Coil released a new song, "PerfectSex", as a pay-what-you-want download on Bandcamp.
 The single release preceded a North American tour and started rumors of a new album.
 Most recently, in November 2015 IOC performed on the main stage at the Orus Fest in Mexico City.

 In December 2018, Icon of Coil performed dates across Germany.